skadistats/Tarrasque/docs/source/hero.rst

    .. attribute:: respawn_time

+      Appears to be the absolute time that the hero respawns.
+See :attr:`~GameRules.game_time` for the current time of the tick to compare.

-      TODO: figure out exactly what this is
+      TODO: Check this on IRC

    .. attribute:: ability_points

-      Most likely the number of ability points the player can assign.
+      Seems to be the number of ability points the player can assign.
-      Potentially how many they have assigned + unassigned, in which case it would be equal to their level.

-      TODO: figure out exactly what this is
+      TODO: Check this on IRC

    .. attribute:: strength
    .. attribute:: agility